codecadre/imt-pass-rates/Readme.md

 ## Licence (code and open data)

-Code is MIT license - basically you can do what you want with the code, just give me credit for it.
+Code is MIT license - basically you can do what you want with the code, just give this project credit for it.

 The data being reproduced here is assumed to be in the public domain.
 Aditionally, when I stated the purpose in the [FOI I filled with IMT](https://www.flaviosousa.co/pedido-accesso-dados-publicos/), no objection was made on the grounds of it being made public.